 Be specific: What specific action(s) did the teacher you are thanking take, and how did it affect you?
 Did it brighten your mood?
 Make your day?
 Change the course of your life?

-In an effort to encapsulate all the gratitude the folks here at Newsela have for teachers, we applied the tips above — and wrote a thank you note of our own.
+To encapsulate all the gratitude the folks here at Newsela have for teachers, we applied the tips above — and wrote a thank-you note of our own.

 We are grateful for your service to communities all over the country and the world.
 Your ingenuity and creativity bring learning to life every day, and we are in awe of your talent.
 In the past year, we’ve watched as you not only created engaging and relevant lessons to meet the needs of your students, but then went further, taking the time to share those lessons with us, and with your peers.
 You taught us about AI in the classroom, how to keep students engaged, how to make reading joyful, and so much more.